gadirajus13/Aerial-Semantic-Segmentation/README.md

 Custom U-Net Decoder:

--Consists of a series of upsampling blocks (Up modules) -Each Up module includes:
+- Consists of a series of upsampling blocks (Up modules)
+- Each Up module includes:
-    -Bilinear upsampling
+    - Bilinear upsampling
-    -Concatenation with skip connections from the encoder -Two convolutional layers with batch normalization and ReLU activation -Gradually increases spatial resolution while decreasing channel depth -Incorporates skip connections to preserve fine-grained details
+    - Concatenation with skip connections from the encoder
+    - Two convolutional layers with batch normalization and ReLU activation
+- Gradually increases spatial resolution while decreasing channel depth
+- Incorporates skip connections to preserve fine-grained details

 Key components of the architecture: